RenderKit/embree/doc/src/api/RTC_GEOMETRY_TYPE_CURVE.md

 the provided normals should best be kept as perpendicular to the curve direction as possible.

+##### Round Curves

 In the `RTC_GEOMETRY_TYPE_ROUND_*` round mode, a real geometric surface is rendered for the curve, which is more expensive but allows closeup views.

+For the linear basis the round mode renders cones that tangentially touch spheres with the proper radius put at vertex start and end positions.
+The geometry clips away parts of the spheres that lie inside the neighboring segments, thus the curve interiour will also render properly as long as only neighboring segments penetrate into a segment.

-This mode renders a sweep surface by sweeping a varying radius circle tangential along the curve.
+For the cubic polynomial bases, the round mode renders a sweep surface by sweeping a varying radius circle tangential along the curve.
 As a limitation, the radius of the curve has to be smaller than the curvature radius of the curve at each location on the curve.
-The round mode is currently not supported for the linear basis.

 The intersection with the curve segment stores the parametric hit location along the curve segment as u-coordinate (range 0 to +1).